 The tribe began its campaign for Federal recognition in 1978 but was not granted it until 1992.
 Meanwhile, Foxwoods led the way, gaining federal recognition in 1986, with a high-stakes bingo hall taking shape and paving the way for Connecticut’s first Casino.

 In 1994, The Mohegan Tribe and Kerzner International started the first phase of the Mohegan Sun Casino.
-With a Master Plan for this 240-acre site along the Thames River in Uncasville, Connecticut, the miracle turned an existing 400,000 square-foot nuclear propulsion manufacturing facility into a 1.4 million square foot casino complex.
+With a Master Plan for this 240-acre site along the Thames River in Uncasville, Connecticut, the miracle turned a 400,000 square-foot nuclear propulsion manufacturing facility into a 1.4 million square-foot casino complex.

 What Did The Original Property Look Like In 1996

 Compared to today’s massive property, the original project included:

 - A new 600,000-square-foot casino building on two levels

 - This area would support 3,800 gaming positions,

 This initial portion, called Casino of the Earth, respects Indian lore with the rustic wood, tent canvas, four-season coloring, and natural design themes of Native America.